hnimt/hnimt.github.io/_posts/2024-01-25-MySQL-high-performance-2.md

 - Index 1 is (customer_id, order_id) and index 2 is (order_id, customer_id) => not redundant because of the different most left prefix.

 ### Indexes and Locking:
-- Indexes permit queries to lock fewer rows because indexes help to query fewer rows on table.
+- Indexes permit queries to lock fewer rows because indexes help to query fewer rows on a table.